Tight Frenulum – A Cause of Penile Pain and Bleeding During Sex – Frenulum Breve

 You are asked to arrive at least 15 minutes prior to your appointment.
 You are welcome to drive yourself to the office and back home unless you have a history of easy fainting.

-Our staff will usher you into one of our surgical rooms and then our doctor will administer the local anaesthetic.
+Our staff will usher you into one of our surgical rooms and then one of our doctors will administer the local anaesthetic.
 It is then time for your procedure.

 Patient Instructions After Frenulectomy